mathieu-aubin/video-dl/README.md

 ###Contact module function.
-Prints a nice message to the contact module text field, with the url if it's provided else just With "insert link".
+Prints a nice message to the contact module text field, with the url if it's provided else just With ```insert link```.

 ####Usage:
 ```